New Hampshire Knife Law – The Complete Guide (In Plain English)

 Types of Knives Allowed in New Hampshire

-Under New Hampshire law, it is legal to own and carry most types of knives including pocket knives and folding blades with blades up to five inches long.
 Switchblades are also allowed provided they have a blade length no greater than three inches in total length.
-Dirks and daggers are also permitted but may not exceed six inches when opened fully.
+Dirks and daggers are also permitted without any specific length restrictions

 Prohibited Knives in New Hampshire